top of page

 In March 2014, on an IRC-UK board trip to Jordan and Kurdistan in Iraq, Susan made the following five minute video in order to communicate the situation for Syrian refugees.
 A week later, she presented the video at a Names Not Numbers conference.
 By chance, Christiane Amanpour, of CNN, was present and decided to use a portion of it on her program a few days later (video #2).
 You never know when someone might be able to amplify your voice.

-Susan has been involved in the NGO (non-governmental organisation) world for more than 35 years.
+Susan has been involved in the NGO (non-governmental organisation) world for 40 years.
 She has worked and volunteered in 70 countries.

 In 1992, Susan went to Bangladesh where she got her training in microfinance at Grameen Bank from Professor Muhammad Yunus.
+Prior to that, she had a background in consumer banking at Scotiabank and fundraising at the United Way.
 From 1992 – 2001, Susan was a consultant providing technical assistance and conducting workshops in team building, communications and microfinance principles for NGOs, UN agencies and donor governments.

 bottom of page